Skip to main content

 ✅ Correct Usage

-"Use mark_file_for_export to mark D:\Reports\quarterly_summary.pdf"
+"Use mark_file_for_export to export D:\Reports\quarterly_summary.pdf"

-"Mark each file using mark_file_for_export: D:\Reports\Q1.pdf, D:\Reports\Q2.pdf"
+"Export each file using mark_file_for_export: D:\Reports\Q1.pdf, D:\Reports\Q2.pdf"

 "Use mark_file_for_export on C:\Users\admin\Documents\output_{date}.xlsx"